zhangyang2017/kaggle-Titanic/README.md

       Using visualization, I can actually see that at C, the median Fair people paid for first class ticket is closer to 80.
 So replacing the two missing values with 'C' seems a reasonable guess.
 And a lot more fun :stuck_out_tongue:.
       ![temp2](https://github.com/zhangyang2017/kaggle-Titanic/blob/master/temp2.jpg)
     - `Age` feature had a lot more missing values.
 I never thought I can actually build a model to predict those values on other features such as titles and how much they paid for their tickets.
 Is it guaranteed more accurate than just replacing with mean?
 Probably not, but very cool!
-- feature engineering
+- Feature engineering
-- model training
+- Model training
+  - the idea of **benchmark**
-- model validation
+- Model validation
 - prediction